-Image: Mendeley Image: Content of the mendeley
+Image: Mendeley Image: Mendeley

 1 Introduction

 Anaplasmosis, a disease caused by Anaplasma spp., belongs to the complex of several arthropod-borne diseases with zoonotic potential.
 Anaplasma are gram-negative obligate intracellular pathogens, infecting blood cells of mammals and vertebrate hosts act as reservoirs for this microorganism.
 The major vectors of the Anaplasma spp. are lxodes ticks distributed worldwide (1,2).